vkhorikov/AnemicDomainModel/README.md

 Welcome to Refactoring from Anemic Domain Model Towards a Rich One
 =====================

-This is the source code for my Pluralsight course Refactoring from Anemic Domain Model Towards a Rich One (link is coming soon).
+This is the source code for my Pluralsight course [Refactoring from Anemic Domain Model Towards a Rich One][L5].

 How to Get Started
 --------------

 There are 2 versions of the source code: Before and After.
 You can go ahead and look at the After version but I would recommend that you follow the course and do all refactoring steps along with me.

-This repository is work in progress.

 In order to run the application, you need to create a database and change the connection string in the composition root.